AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 >* Start all the installed software at least once.
 Dismiss all the dialog boxes for all the users configured to use the PDF Generator service.
 >* [Check expiration date of your Adobe Acrobat serial numbers](https://helpx.adobe.com/enterprise/kb/volume-license-expiration-check.html) and set a date to update license or [migrate your serial number](https://www.adobe.com/devnet-docs/acrobatetk/tools/AdminGuide/licensing.html#migrating-your-serial-number) based on the expiry date.

 After installing Acrobat, open Microsoft&reg; Word.
 On the **Acrobat** tab, click **Create PDF** and convert a .doc or .docx file available on your machine to a PDF Document.
-If the conversion is successful, AEM Forms is ready to use Acrobat with PDF Generator service.
+If the conversion is successful, AEM Form is ready to use Acrobat with PDF Generator service.

 ### Setup environment variables {#setup-environment-variables}